elsei123/MindChallenge/README.md

 - Credits go to the learning people ebook on the structure of the database

-- Credits for help in creating the project skeleton goes to codecadmy for the extra javascritps classes
+- Credits for help in creating the project skeleton of JavaScript goes to codecadmy for the extra javascritp classes

 ## Validation